 DUTIES AND RESPONSIBILITIES:

-5. Develop and maintain positive, collaborative working relationships with community agencies and organizations.
+5. Develop and maintain positive, collaborative working relationships with clients and other community organizations.

-6. Act as an ambassador for the Issaquah Food and Clothing Bank, attend meetings and serve on board committees as assigned.
+6. Act as an ambassador for the Issaquah Food & Clothing Bank.

 7. Participate in disaster or emergency-related duties, as needed.

 8. Provide support to fellow department team members, as well as outside departments, as needed.